g41797/matryoshka-io/kitchen/docs/addendums/slot-vs-ref-counting.md

 A Slot answers one question:

-> Who holds this object right now?
+> Who holds this item right now?

 Reference counting answers a different question: